johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Theoretically, distributed actors could be implemented as just a library, same as Akka does on the JVM.
 However this would be undermining both the distributed actors value proposition as well as the actual local-only actors provided by the language.

-First, a quick refreshed how Akka models (distributed) actors: There are two API varieties, the untyped "classic" APIs, and the current (stable since a few years) "typed" APIs.
+First, a quick refresher how Akka models (distributed) actors: There are two API varieties, the untyped "classic" APIs, and the current (stable since a few years) "typed" APIs.

 Adopting a style similar to Akka's ["classic" untyped API](https://doc.akka.io/docs/akka/current/actors.html#here-is-another-example-that-you-can-edit-and-run-in-the-browser-) is a non-started for Swift - it is unacceptable for such a thighly typed language to come out and say all messages are handled as `Any` with zero typesafety at all.
 It is important to remember that this is where Akka _started_ more than 10 years ago, however it is _not_ it's current API.